appveyor/website/src/docs/global-yaml.md

 <h1>Global YAML</h1>

 Global YAML is a configuration in [appveyor.yml](/docs/appveyor-yml) format which is injected into all projects under the account.
+It can be edited on **Account &rarr; Global YAML** page.

 Some of the use cases for global configuration: